Thomas Collins (cricketer, born 1841)

 Thomas Collins (31 January 1841 – 16 March 1934) played first-class cricket for Cambridge University in three matches between 1861 and 1863 and in many other games that have not been designated first-class.
 He was born in Warwick, Warwickshire and died at Newport, Shropshire aged 93.

+Early life

+Collins was born at Warwick, son of Thomas Collins, a lawyer who became county court registrar at Bury St Edmunds.

-Collins was educated at King Edward VI School, Bury St Edmunds and at Christ's College, Cambridge University.
+Collins was educated at King Edward VI School in Bury St Edmunds and at Christ's College, Cambridge University.
 He graduated as a Bachelor of Arts in 1863, becoming a Master of Arts in 1868.
+Collins also studied law, being admitted to the Inner Temple in 1863 and called to the Bar in 1868, but never practised.
 He became a schoolmaster at King Edward VI's School, Birmingham from 1863 to 1870, and was then headmaster of Newport Grammar School in Newport, Shropshire, from 1871 to his retirement in 1903.
-Collins also studied law, being admitted to the Inner Temple in 1863 and called to the Bar in 1868.